Note: You can also map certificates to the PIV slots when they are created by using an OID in the certificate template.

 PivCert9E mapped to kxc00

 When a Minidriver certificate is deleted, Windows deletes the associated keys from the Minidriver directory on the card.
-Usually (though not always) the slot is then reused when the next key pair is generated.
+Usually (though not always) the certificate ID is then reused when the next key pair is generated.

-To clear the PIV Key mapping use the following command:
+To clear the PIVKey mappings use the following command: